376 Carver Hall

 The four courses required for a coaching endorsement are Psych 230, Biol 155, A TR 220 and Kin 315.

-Mathematics major with Teacher Licensure
+Mathematics major for Teacher Preparation

 Are you able to explain mathematics solutions so others understand?
 Do you enjoy mathematics and want to pass that enjoyment onto others?
 With the partnership between the Department of Mathematics and the University Teacher Education Program, your dream to become a secondary mathematics teacher can be a reality.

 To learn more about the courses that are required to become certified to teach mathematics in grades 5-12, please click on Course Requirements and view page 1.

 To obtain a suggested schedule to follow to finish in 4 years, please click on Suggested Schedule and view page 2.

 If you have questions and would like to speak with someone about becoming a high school mathematics teacher, please contact one of the individuals at the left.

 Overall, to become certified to teach, most students earn a bachelor’s of science in mathematics and complete additional requirements as given by the University Teacher Education Program (UTEP).
 Additional information.

 Decision Point 1: Admission to the University Teacher Education Program (UTEP)

 Complete a minimum of 9 credits at Iowa State University